-As a matter of safety, all mechanical failures or difficulties shall be reported to the Transportation Department immediately.
+As a matter of safety, all mechanical failures or difficulties shall be reported to the Bard Transportation Services immediately.
 The vehicle must be taken out of use immediately and remain out until the cited condition has been corrected.

-Mechanical failure warning citations must be forwarded to the Bard Transportation Office immediately.
+Mechanical failure warning citations must be forwarded to the Bard Transportation Services immediately.
 In most circumstances, Drivers shall not conduct their own repairs on Bard College-owned vehicles.

 Once that report has been filed with police, the Driver is to immediately contact Bard Security Dispatch and notify them of the situation, citing particulars such as injuries, names and known conditions of all passengers, ability of the Driver and vehicle to continue the trip or return, etc.

-The Driver must identify and document all damage to all vehicles and property, identifying information for all vehicles involved, all involved drivers’ licenses, insurance cards, registration information, VINs, etc. The Bard Driver must complete and email the Bard Accident Report and an MV 104 (available online in a fillable form at https://www.pdffiller.com/en/project/38330882.htm?form_id=5575436), along with all photos to email@example.com immediately.
+The Driver must identify and photograph all damage to all vehicles and property, identifying information for all vehicles involved, all involved drivers’ licenses, insurance cards, registration information, VINs, etc. The Bard Driver must complete and email the Bard Accident Report and an MV 104.
+The MV-104 is also available online in a fillable form.
 The Bard Accident Report must include the names and contact information of all passengers in the Bard vehicle and a complete written narrative of events.

-These steps are required by Bard’s insurance company, are not negotiable, and may not be overridden or delayed by any supervisor.
+These steps are required by law and/or Bard’s insurance company, are not negotiable, and may not be overridden or delayed by any supervisor.

 POINTS TO REMEMBER

-Campus speed limit is 15 M.P.H.
-All Bard College vehicles must adhere to that speed limit.
+- Campus speed limit is 25 M.P.H on Annandale Road, and 15 M.P.H. on all other roads.
+All Bard College vehicles must adhere to the speed limit.

-Do not use River Road to or from the Rhinecliff Station, Rhinebeck, or the Kingston-Rhinecliff Bridge.
-Please use 9G/9/308 to access Rhinecliff or Rhinebeck, and 9G/199 to the KRB.
+- Do not use River Road to or from the Rhinecliff Station, Rhinebeck, or the Kingston-Rhinecliff Bridge.
+Please use 9G/9/Rhinecliff Road to access Rhinecliff or Rhinebeck, and 9G/199 to the KRB.